 Anvisa approves new cannabis-based product in Brazil

-Pharmaceutical company Ephar has obtained registration for its Cannabidiol in two concentrations, 50 mg/mL and 100 mg/mL, which will be marketed in a low THC content drop solution
+Pharmaceutical company Ephar has obtained registration for its Cannabidiol in two concentrations, 50 mg/mL and 100 mg/mL, which will be marketed in a low THC content drop solution.

 Published on 10/14/2025

-The National Health Surveillance Agency (Anvisa) has granted sanitary authorization for another medicinal product based on Cannabis in Brazil.
+The National Health Surveillance Agency (Anvisa) granted sanitary authorization for another medicinal product based on Cannabis in Brazil.
 The new permission was granted to the company Ephar Pesquisa e Desenvolvimento LTDA. for the commercialization of its Cannabidiol in two concentrations.

 The authorization is specific to formulas with tetrahydrocannabinol (THC) content of up to 0.2%.
-The products will be presented in an oral solution (drops), in 30 ml bottles, to facilitate administration to patients.
+The products will be presented in oral solution (drops), in 30 ml bottles, to facilitate administration to patients.